 This yummy coconut dessert has all that decadent, restaurant-quality look, which tricks anyone into thinking it takes a long time to make.
 Yet, it takes a push of the button and 10 minutes to mix all the ingredients in the blender, and you’ll get a cake ready to bake.

 For the frosting, use a big helping of ripe avocados, coconut, cocoa powder, vanilla, etc. Process everything in the food processor until smooth and fluffy.

 The frosting is so addictively good that just spreading it on top of the cake won’t do them justice.
 Instead, spread it between cake layers and then add a generous amount on top for the ultimate treat.

 Total time: 30 minutes

-If you’re a big fan of brownies, this one is worth trying.
-Traditional brownies are packed with chocolate-y goodness and also energy.
-A single serving of regular brownie bite contains no less than 100 calories.
+If you’re a big fan of brownies, these lovely muffins in mini size are worth trying.
+Traditional brownies are packed with chocolatey goodness and also energy.
+A single serving of a regular brownie bite contains no less than 100 calories.
 Yes, they’re huge calorie bombs.

 This light version of brownie bites is a game-changer!
 There are only 70 calories in each mini muffin, which means it’s way easier on your waistline.

 The secret ingredients are creamy avocado and starchy sweet potatoes.
 Blend them with honey, coconut flour, and chocolate chips; you’ll get the brownies’ texture and taste you often crave for.

 Every bite is so good that you might feel guilty eating them (until you remember they are made of healthy ingredients).